 Between The Last Jedi and Episode 9, the untitled Han Solo-starring spin-off movie will be arriving.
 A third spin-off is yet to be revealed, but is fully expected to arrive in 2020.
 Kennedy has said that it should be announced in summer 2017.

 Beyond that?
 Disney CEO Bob Iger has said that the films could continue into the 2030s.

 "We've got a creative team actually thinking about what could be another decade and a half of Star Wars stories," he told students at USC during a Q&A. "It's kind of mind-blowing spending an afternoon with a creative team thinking about that."

 To be honest, there's no doubt in our minds that Star Wars is in it for the long haul, and that Disney will continue to be make these movies while there is still an appetite for them.
 On top of the spin-offs, one way or another they will push forward with the main narrative, even if the focus moves away from the Skywalker clan.

 Star Wars Episode 9 trailer: When can I see it?

 Not for a while, buddy.
-The first teaser for Episode VII: The Force Awakens went up about a year before the film came out, so don't expect Episode IX's any time sooner than summer 2018.
+The first teaser for The Force Awakens went up about a year before the film came out, so don't expect Episode IX's any time sooner than late 2018.